Team Fortress 2 (TF2) keeps crashing to the desktop during gameplay? If you’re experiencing this issue, take a deep breath and try the solutions here.

 If your game still crashes under the compatibility mode, check the fix, below.

 Fix 7: Reinstall Team Fortress 2 and/or Steam

-Corrupt or missing game files may also cause Team Fortress 2 to crash.
-In this case, reinstalling TF2 and/or Steam is very likely the solution to your issue.
+If the game or the game launcher isn’t properly installed on your PC, you’re likely to run into the crashing issue.
+In this case, try reinstalling TF2 and/or Steam to see if it resolves your issue.
 Here is how to do it:

 Reinstall Team Fortress 2

 2) Click LIBRARY.

 3) Right-click Team Fortress 2 and select Uninstall.